Stuycs-K/finalprojectapcs-4-yee-estella-yesley-kiran/DEVLOG-KiranYesley.md

 ## 2025-06-01
 - attempted a BFS (got a stack overflow error) - 30 minutes
 - created and added all remaining icons - 20 minutes
+- got the lives and contact with ghost to work - 40 minutes
+- started working on the ghost vulnearble state and got probably halfway ish through completing that but there are so many caveats to it - 30 minutes